 Belly-breathing is a brilliant, simple and effective exercise to deal with nerves and tension when speaking, leading and living.
 And it is the cornerstone for becoming more present, and cultivating an inner peace.

-The goal of this exercise is to train the body to breath with the belly automatically.
+The goal of this exercise is to train the body to breath with the belly (belly-breathing) automatically.

 Sit comfortably or stand in a neutral position.
 I call this being centred.
 Starting from the top of your head, move your awareness slowly down through your body, noticing and releasing any tension.

 Lay one hand on your belly and one hand on your chest, so you can notice where your breath is.
 When we sit or stand our habit is to breathe up in the chest.
 If you have trouble feeling the breath in the belly, imagine you’re breathing through a straw.
 Try inhaling through your nose.